Skip to content

 1. Log in to SOURCE-EU.

-2. Set up a replication user, and then grant the necessary permissions to the user:
+2. Run the following commands to set up a replication user and grant the necessary permissions to the user:

 mysql> create user 'repl_user'@'%' identified by 'password123';